Neisseria weaveri

 Negative results for DN-ase, iodine test (polysaccharide production), nitrate reduction, nitrite reduction, tributyrin hydrolysis, acid

-production from: fructose, glucose, lactose, maltose, mannose & sucrose.
+production from: fructose, glucose, lactose, maltose, mannose and sucrose.

 (c) Costin Stoica